Meg-Sowka/take_a_note/README.md

 # Take a note App

+WIP - Work in Progress

 Small portfolio project.
 Allows to create and edit notes and tags for them.

-WIP - Work in Progress
+You can view project [HERE](https://meg-sowka.github.io/take_a_note/)

 ## To-Do List